tum-bgd/qc4rs/README.md

 ```

 ## Default usage
 Default training and evaluation of a hybrid system with EuroSAT data.
 By default, binary classification of the EuroSAT classes AnnualCrop and SeaLake is performed.
-The Dimensionality reduction is performed with a VGG16 combined with a deep autoencoder and the compressed data is angle encoded and classified by a parameterized quantum circuit.
+The Dimensionality reduction is performed with a VGG16 combined with a deep autoencoder and the compressed data is angle encoded and classified by a parameterized quantum circuit with the FVQC as training layer.
+Furthermore, square hinge loss and the Adam optimizer are used by default.
 ```bash
 python train.py
 ```
-For parameter usage check:
+The training layer and all other parts can be easily adapted by several parameters.
+For a description of the parameter usage check:
 ```bash
 python train.py --help
 ```
 One-versus-rest multiclass classification can be performed.
-However, the script is currently limited and only classification of the EuroSAT dataset with preprocessing by a VGG16 combined with a deep autoencoder and the FPQC for classification can be performed.
+However, the script is currently limited since only classification of the EuroSAT dataset with preprocessing by a VGG16 combined with a deep autoencoder and the FPQC for classification can be performed with sufficent accuracy.
 For multiclass classification execute:
 ```bash
 python train_ovr.py